duraki/blogez/README.md

 As you can see, the **first** argument is blog project you've created eariler.
 The **second** arugment is a post file which is in this case *mypost.md*.
-The **thirdh** argument is the title of the post, set it acording to your post.
+The **third** argument is the title of the post, set it acording to your post.

 Now add the output information from compiled process into *index.html*.